prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Starting with a ZIL header and `lwb` block already allocated...
+- Given the commit list from before...

+   - and "lwb 1" as the currently "open" ZIL block...

-- Select the first `itx` in the list...
+- We select the first `itx` in the list...

 ---